How to spend one day in Bratislava with kids

 Make sure you take in the views of the Danube river and UFO Bridge from the Yard of Honor, directly in front of the castle.

-The castle grounds and gardens are free to walk around.
 You can enter the castle if you want to visit the Museum of History located inside.
-Basic admission is €10 or €20 for a family ticket.
+Basic admission is €14 per adult or €33 for a family ticket (prices accurate – April 2025).

-Bratislava’s historical Old Town
+3. Bratislava’s historical Old Town

 As you walk in the Old Town from the Bratislava Castle, make sure you walk down Beblavého, a pretty little cobbled street.
 At the top, there is a fantastic restaurant called Modra Hviezda – I would recommend this for an evening meal.